filecoin-project/FIPs/FIPS/fip-00xx.md

 ## Abstract

-It's been recognised that Window PoSt challenge generation depends on the order of the provided sectors.
+It's been recognised that WindowPoSt challenge generation depends on the order of the provided sectors.
 This is inherent to the specified challenge generation algorithm, which had been audited but can be viewed as a bug in the protocol.
 If exploited by a Storage Provider, it would reduce the security guarantees of WindowPoSt.

 This proposal eliminates this concern by making the generation of WindowPoSt challenges independent of the order of the provided sectors.